-- After much heart-searching they had reached the conclusion that the essential feature of Socialist society was public ownership of the means of production.
-This was sacrosanct and could not be Other features of the Stalinist type of called in question. centrally planned economy were, however, to be subjected to searching criticism and rejected if necessary.
+- 16. After much heart-searching they had reached the conclusion that the essential feature of Socialist society was public ownership of the means of production.
+This was sacrosanct and could not be called in question.
+Other features of the Stalinist type of centrally planned economy were, however, to be subjected to searching criticism and rejected if necessary.
 The reformers had thus elaborated a new set of general principles, allowing market forces a greater rôle in price formation and resource allocation, granting greater responsibility to enterprise managers and providing stronger material incentives to both labour and management.
 In general, the planners were to maintain control of the overall pattern of economic development through the manipulation of fiscal and monetary levers, rather than by administrative fiat as in the past. - 17.
-The leadership, recognising that the old methods were no longer viable, had been driven to accept, albeit with reluctance, the basic principles advecated by the reformers.
+The leadership, recognising that the old methods were no longer viable, had been driven to accept, albeit with reluctance, the basic principles advocated by the reformers.
 These principles had accordingly been approved by the Party Presidium in December 1964, and the debate since then had been concerned with the manner in which they were to be applied in practice.
-There was clearly a divergence of opinion on this subject between the conservative and progressive elements in the top ranks of the Party and government hierarchy. - Mr. RAMASSO VALACCA said that the implementation of the reforms was proceeding very slowly.
+There was clearly a divergence of opinion on this subject between the conservative and progressive elements in the top ranks of the Party and government hierarchy. - 18.
+Mr. RAMASSO VALACCA said that the implementation of the reforms was proceeding very slowly.
 It had originally been intended to apply the new system throughout industry and in certain other sectors, with effect from 1st January, 1966, but the deadline had subsequently been postponed until 1st January, 1967.
 The measures scheduled for immediate implementation were relatively cautious.
-There was to be some concentration of industrial enterprises; enterprises were to be granted financial autonomy; investment was henceforth to be financed mainly through bank credits, on which interest (normally 5% to 6% per annum) would be paid, rather than through budgetary grants, as in the past; the facilities available for contacts between the Czechoslovak enterprises and their clients and suppliers abroad were to be improved.
+There was to be some concentration of industrial enterprises; prises were to be granted financial autonomy; investment was henceforth to be financed mainly through bank credits, on which interest (normally 5% to 6% per annum) would be paid, rather than through budgetary grants, as in the past; the facilities available for contacts between the Czechoslovak enterprises and their clients and suppliers abroad were to be improved.
 As to prices, it was far from clear how they would be determined, although some of them were to be permitted to fluctuate according to supply and demand.
 His general impression was that many of the more radical measures of the reformers, in particular concerning the rôle to be alotted to market forces, had been watered down almost beyond recognition. - 19.
 In general, Mr. RAMASSO VALACCA thought that the success of the reforms would depend to a large extent on the human factor, on the success or failure of the authorities to arouse the enthusiasm of the population for the idea of economic reform and economic progress.
 However, one of the most striking features of the Czechoslovak economy was the complete apathy of the workers, which was reflected in the poor quality of production and in the extremely casual attitude towards the observance of working hours.
 This apathy was encouraged by the excessively egalitarian wage structure in Czechoslovakia.
-The highest paid workers earned only 2.5 times more than the lowest
+The highest paid workers earned only 2.5 times more than the lowest paid, whereas in the Soviet Union the ratio between the maximum and minimum earnings was 7:1.
+This general apathy extended to the technicians and management, who, under the old system, had little incentive to display imagination or juitiative.

-20. The CHAIRMAN quoted from a report in the Financial Times of 26th October, 1966, as follows:
+20, The CHAIRMAN quoted from a report in the Financial Times of 26th October, 1966, as follows: